Jiajun-Huang/blog/Readme.md

 ## Tech stack

 Springboot is used for backend, and use JPA to manipulate to Mysql database.
 Swagger generate Openapi documentation based on Java api definition (benefit of strong type language).
 And use the [openapi-cli](https://openapi-generator.tech/) to generate frontend requst code.
-Nextjs is used for frontend and admin page.
+~~Nextjs is used for frontend and admin page.~~
+Nextjs is used for frontend.
+Admin page is build with React with Vite

 Negix is used as proxy for serving the frontend.
 Docker is used for deplaying the services, where each frontend, backend, database and negix will be different contain and linked with docker-compose.

 ## Initial design specification